hydrausb3/wch-ch56x-lib/docs/Testing.md

 The goal here is to check that all parts of the data loop works, although it does not use HSPI as half-duplex and does not use the interrupt_queue.

+### USB stress
+* Compile : compile the tests with `-DBUILD_TESTS=1`
+* Run : flash `test_firmware_usb_stress_test.bin` to one board.
+Run `test_stress.py`.

+Sends packets of random size using bulk, control or interrupt (for low-speed) requests and checks if data has been correctly sent or received.

+Based on Facedancer's stress test.

 ### USB loopack
+NOTE : the above USB stress test should replace this loopback test in most cases.

 * Compile : compile the tests with `-DBUILD_TESTS=1`
-* Run : flash to one board.
-Run `test_loopback.py` or `test_loopback_randomize.py`.
+* Run : flash `test_firmware_usb_loopback.bin` or `test_firmware_usb_loopback_separate_usb_stacks.bin` to one board.
+Run `test_loopback.py`, `test_loopback_randomize_packetsize.py` or `test_loopback_zlp.py`.

 `test_loopback.py` will send data to the board via USB, which will send it back.
 The test will then check the integrity of the transmission.
 The test is repeated for all 7 IN/OUT endpoints pairs.

-Run `test_loopback_randomize.py` to send packets with variable sizes, to check if the board can handle various packet sizes.
+Run `test_loopback_randomize_packetsize.py` to send packets with variable sizes, to check if the board can handle various packet sizes.

+`test_loopback_zlp.py` sends packets without data (ZLP, Zero-length packets) to test if the device can handle these properly.

+The `test_firmware_usb_loopback_separate_usb_stacks.bin` firmware will create one USB3 device using the USB3 lines of the connector and one USB2 device using the USB2 lines of the connector.
+You can then run the scripts at the same time for both device.

 The goal is to test if the USB3 and USB2 peripherals are working correctly.